Unforgettable (American TV series): Second cancellation and revival

 CBS canceled the series after the third season in October 2014.
 However, in February 2015, A&E picked up Unforgettable for a fourth season consisting of 13 episodes.

 Third cancellation

 In February 2016, A&E opted not to order a fifth season.
-The final episode of season four ended with Al being shot by a sniper.
-The cancellation leaves that plot element unresolved.
+The final episode of season four left an unresolved cliffhanger.

 Reception

 On Rotten Tomatoes season 1 has a score of 40% based on 20 reviews.
 The website's critics consensus reads, "More tedious than compelling, Unforgettable is yet another lukewarm procedural."
 On Metacritic season 1 has a score of 59/100 based on 23 reviews, indicating "mixed or average reviews".

 Accolades

 Unforgettable was nominated for a People's Choice Award for Favorite New TV Drama in 2011.

 Syndication

-Start TV currently airs reruns of Unforgettable every day at 3 P.M.
+Start TV currently airs reruns of Unforgettable Sundays at 8PM & 9PM.